 We also have 20 Ga, 28 Ga, .410, or 12 Ga side-by-side brackets available for purchase, as well as a bow mount.

 Where on the barrel should the ShotKam be mounted?

 Mount the ShotKam 3 to 10 inches from muzzle end of the barrel (NOT on barrel porting holes, but behind them).
 Do not mount too close to the end of the muzzle or debris will land on the lens.

 No. The soft rubber pads on the bracket interior prevent any metal to metal contact.

 How do I calibrate the reticle?

-Either a computer or Smartphone is necessary to calibrate the reticle.
-Follow our manual instructions or watch our step-by-step tutorials for details.
+Either a computer or smartphone is necessary to align the reticle.
+Follow our manual instructions or watch our step-by-step tutorial for details.

 - Crosshair Icon

 - Gun Icon